Skip to main content

 • Deterioration of sheathing or framing discovered during repairs

 By the time these symptoms appear, the underlying damage is often extensive and expensive to fix.
+Learning how to identify signs of construction defects in your home can help you catch problems early.

 Why These Defects Occur